department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/use-cases/direct-deposit-comp-pen-fiduciary-blocking.md

 ## Staging users

-- I saw this alert for user 0 con 5/2/22.
+- I saw this alert for user 0 on 5/2/22.

 The following test users were used for the original implementation, but I can't promise they work anymore or still have these flags: